Phil-Pfister/Code_Quiz_Challenge/README.md

 ## Credits

 I used the tools that I've learned in Rice university Boot Camp as well as research in MDN, Stack Overflow and W3 schools online.
 I also watched a video from the CodeExplained youtube channel that had similar aspects to this project [https://www.youtube.com/watch?v=49pYIMygIcU](https://www.youtube.com/watch?v=49pYIMygIcU).
+I also recieved local storage help from David Elutilo during a tutoring session on March 19th 2023.

 [MDN](https://developer.mozilla.org/en-US/)